Kings Cross to Liverpool Street via 13 stations walk

 - There were many attempts over the centuries to create housing estates for the wealthy in London.
 Quite a lot failed, some morphed into something else (eg Covent Garden), and a very few were a spectacular success.
 One such was Belgravia, where you now find yourself.
 Developed in the 1820s by the Grosvenor family, who in the previous century had turned an area of farmland into Mayfair, it was wildly successful, becoming the must-have address for the great and the good.
 Cannily, the Grosvenors kept the freehold of most of the properties, letting them out on long leases.
 They became incredibly rich and rose from being baronets to Dukes of Westminster.
 The Grosvenor Group still own many properties in the area, although the 1967 Leasehold Reform Act did weaken their grip a bit by giving tenants the right to buy.
 In the twentieth century Belgravia became popular with embassies and some of the houses were converted to offices: but quite a lot are still residential.
 In particular they are used as London bases by the global rich, which accounts for why many look unoccupied.
 For those on foot, Eaton Place is a slightly intimidating place, the five-storey houses seeming to look down with disdain on mere pedestrians.

 - Keep straight on at the next crossroads, still on Eaton Place.
 At its end, turn right into Upper Belgrave Street.
 Keep straight on down this, crossing Eaton Square, and carrying on down Lower Grosvenor Street.

 - Ignoring ways off, this brings you in the end to a T-junction with Buckingham Palace Road, on the far side of which is grand facade.
-This is what for most of its life was known as the Grosvenor Hotel (now known as the Amba Hotel Grosvenor), which forms one side of Victoria station but which is not visible from its concourse (though there is a rather inconspicuous entrance to the hotel on that side).
+This is what for most of its life was known as the Grosvenor Hotel - now The Clermont - which forms two sides of Victoria station but which is not visible from its concourse (though there is a rather inconspicuous entrance to it to the left of the ticket office).